-When assessing import pressures, what needs to be considered is whether or not the existing customs and other import-related tax system and legislative regulations would operate as a barrier for the product in the future.
-If there is no institutional barrier, more import pressure tends to play a role.
-However, even if there is an institutional barrier and therefore the current import is low, in a case that the barrier will be terminated in the near future, import is bound to be easier and import pressure is likely to intensify.
+When assessing import pressures, what needs to be considered is whether or not institutional and legislative regulations such as existing tariffs and other import-related tax system would operate as a barrier to import the product in the future.
+If there is no institutional barrier, import pressure tends to play a role as much.
+However, even if there is an institutional barrier and therefore the current level of import is low, in a case that the barrier is scheduled to be terminated in the near future, import is bound to be easier and import pressure is likely to intensify.

-On the other hand, if the case was that there is an institutional barrier and that it will persist, import is less likely to increase and thus import pressure will stay low, when the company group raised the product price.
+On the other hand, if the case was that there is an institutional barrier that will be maintained, import is less likely to increase and thus import pressure will stay low, when the company group raised the product price.

-If the current import quantity is significantly large, usually it may be speculated that the institutional barrier is low enough to import products.
+If the current import quantity is significantly large, it may usually be expected that the institutional barrier is low enough to import products.
 However, it must be noted that in a case where an import quota system limits the increase of import, the effect of the import pressure will remain limited.

-(ii) Degree of import-related transportation costs and the existence of problems in distribution
+(ii) Degree of Import-Related Transportation Costs and the Existence of Problems in Distribution

-If import-related transportation costs are low and no problems exist in terms of importing, it is considered as a favorable environment for import goods when there is a price raise in domestic products.
+If import-related transportation costs are low and there is no distribution problem for importing, it is considered as a favorable environment for import goods when there is a price raise in domestic products.

 Meanwhile, for products with high transportation costs such as heavy weight products with little added value, it is possible that incentive to purchase import goods is small for users.
 When stable supply of import goods cannot be expected because distribution network and other import-related necessities such as storage facilities inside Japan is yet underdeveloped for the import of specific products, users may also keep from purchasing import goods.
-In such cases, import quantity does not increase when the company group raises the price of the products, and hence will discourage import pressure.
+In such cases, import quantity does not increase when the company group raises the price of the products, and hence import pressure is difficult to work.